ozanani/security/IAT-hooking/README.md

-# security
-A growing repository of basic security techniques, for learning purposes.

 ## IAT-hooking
 A simple implementation of local IAT hooking, resulting in running **MessageBoxA** when calling to **Sleep** (both are Win32API functions).